Quantitative stochastic homogenization and large-scale regularity: Homogenization of the Dirichlet problem

 The second estimate we need is the Meyers estimate: there exists $\delta_0(d,\Lambda)>0$ and $C(U,d,\Lambda)<\infty$ such that, if $\delta \in \left[0,\delta_0\right]$, then

+This estimate is proved in Appendix~\ref{a.meyers}, see Theorem~\ref{t.Meyers appendix global}.
 We may assume without loss of generality that the exponent~$\delta$ in the assumption of the theorem belongs to the interval~$(0,\delta_0]$, so that~\eqref{e.meyersch1} is in force.
 The only way~\eqref{e.meyersch1} enters the proof is that it allows us to estimate the $L^2$ norm of $\nabla u$ in the boundary layer.
 By H\"older's inequality, we have:

 Finally, we make one reduction, which is to notice that without loss of generality we may suppose that $\left( f \right)_U = 0$.
 Otherwise we may subtract~$\left( f \right)_U $ from each of the functions $u^\ep$,~$u$ and~$f$.
 By the Poincar\'e inequality, this gives us the bound